VictorySpecificationII/project-424-datalogging-infra/README.md

 [ ] Add named volumes to HDFS to establish persistence

 [ ] Add named volumes to Grafana to establish persistence

+[x] Add named volumes to HBase to establish persistence

 [ ] Connect Flink with HDFS